Traveling with Kids? Think Beyond the Coloring Book

 - Create a Family Crest.
 Going to a family reunion, or joining up with family for vacation?
 Use this Family Crest to connect with family members, near and far!
 Things to consider: where is your family from?
 What holidays do you celebrate?
 What foods do you eat when you're together?
 Kids will come away with a new appreciation of their family (and grown-ups may, too).

 - Build a Family Tree.
 Visiting Grandma and Grandpa on your next vacation?
 Work together to make a Family Tree, using this worksheet.
 This is a great way to break the ice and get kids talking to relatives they don't often see.

 - Postcards to (or from) home.
 What did you do today?
 Use our US Flag Writing Page to create a written memory of your trip, or "staycation".
 Make it a journal: use a new one each day to record all of your adventures!

 - Scavenger Hunt.
 Turn waiting time into playtime, while sharpening observational skills.
 Make a list of people or items to spot on the trip: a purple suitcase, a sneezing baby, a well-known landmark, etc. Make it different: use our ABC Scavenger Hunt to find items that begin with each letter of the alphabet.

-Now, we want to hear from you.
+Now, Learning Resources® wants to hear from you!
 Does your family play educational travel games?
-Have you put your own twist on a classic game, or a Learning Resources® toy or game?
+Have you put your own twist on a classic game, or a Learning Resources toy or game?
 We'd love to hear about them.
 "Like" us on Facebook and join the conversation!

 For Your Classroom